Determine what kind of student you will be and learn more about what information you need to apply.

 We recognize that our graduates will choose to use the knowledge and skills that they have acquired during their undergraduate years to pursue a wide variety of career and life goals, and we encourage this diversity of paths.
 Whatever path our graduates may choose, we expect them to be meeting the following objectives at least three to five years after graduation.

-- exhibit strong communication, leadership, and teamwork skills;
+- exhibit strong skills in problem solving, leadership, teamwork, and communication;

 - demonstrate a continuing commitment to and interest in their own and others’ education.